DmitryMyadzelets/epicx/readme.md

 - [ ] Valuate two-step cooling approaches.
     - [x] Check if the PE-16 in the climate chamber at -10...-20&deg;C. can reach -60&deg;C at the cold side.
+    - [ ] Calculate parameters for the 2-step water cooling
+    - [ ] Calculate parameters for an additional cooling with Pelter and the water cooling

 ## Order list
 RS code x Items - Description - Note